Particle Acceleration in Collisionless Magnetically Arrested Disks

 Fig.~\ref{fig:densmaps} shows the characteristics of the MAD accretion state in our collisionless simulation.
-Panel \ref{fig:densmaps}a shows a still on-going flux eruption where the accretion flow is receding and the magnetic field lines are reconnecting.
-Panel \ref{fig:densmaps}b displays the moment when the accretion flow reinstates itself, creating a clear kink mode in the equatorial current sheet \citep[a manifestation of the relativistic drift-kink;][]{werner21,werner24}.
-The disk-magnetosphere system can be divided into several core regions that are of dynamical interest: (i) the equatorial current sheet, (ii) the jet sheath (i.e., the jet-disk interface), (iii) the inner (BZ) jet, (iv) the polar inner magnetosphere (enclosing the spark gap), and (v) the disk.
-The overdense equatorial plane is the result of the enclosing properties of the poloidal magnetic-field loop structure.
-Moreover, the tearing modes of the equatorial current sheet \citep{ripperda20,ripperda22,vos24} instigate the creation of pairs, as it coincides with particle acceleration due to non-ideal electric fields at X-points associated with magnetic reconnection, which contributes to the overdense regions in the equatorial plane.
+Panel \ref{fig:densmaps}a shows a still ongoing flux eruption where the accretion flow is receding and the magnetic field lines are reconnecting.
+Panel \ref{fig:densmaps}b displays the moment when the accretion flow reinstates itself, creating a clear kink in the equatorial current sheet \citep[a manifestation of the relativistic drift-kink instability;][]{werner21,werner24}.
+The disk-magnetosphere system can be divided into several core regions that are of dynamical interest: (i) the inner \textit{jet}, (ii) the jet \textit{sheath} (i.e., the jet-disk interface), (iii) the equatorial \textit{reconnection} region, (iv) the \textit{inner} (polar) magnetosphere (enclosing the spark gap), and (v) the \textit{disk}.
+The overdense equatorial plane is in part the result of the enclosing properties of the poloidal magnetic-field loop structure.
+Moreover, the tearing modes of the equatorial current sheet instigate the creation of pairs, which further contributes to the overdense equatorial plane region.
+These pairs are created in the vicinity of X-points (locations of significant non-ideal electric fields) of the magnetically reconnecting layer, where efficient particle acceleration is known to occur \citep{ripperda20,ripperda22,vos24}.

 Fig.~\ref{fig:mixing} highlights that significant velocity shear is found along the jet sheath; associated vortices are similar to those seen for the Kelvin-Helmholtz (KH) instability.
 The vortices can give rise to magnetic reconnection and subsequent plasmoid formation \citep[shown in a microscopic scenario in][]{sironi21}.
 Additionally, it becomes apparent from the $n_{e^+} / n_i$ fraction that significant mixing occurs between matter associated with the jet (i.e., positrons) and matter associated with the disk (i.e., ions), which interface in the jet sheath region.
 However, the ions do not mix effectively into the inner jet region, as is confirmed in Fig.~\ref{fig:mixing}.
 We also note that the jet sheath layer is quite magnetized with $\sigma_\mathrm{h} \approx 1$ (Fig.~\ref{fig:densmaps}), indicating that magnetic fields are dynamically important.